greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-performance.html.md

 -   Dynamic Partition Elimination

     In Greenplum Database, values available only when a query runs are used to dynamically prune partitions, which improves query processing speed.
-Enable or disable dynamic partition elimination by setting the server configuration parameter `gp_dynamic_partition_pruning` to `ON` or `OFF`; it is `ON` by default.
+Enable or deactivate dynamic partition elimination by setting the server configuration parameter `gp_dynamic_partition_pruning` to `ON` or `OFF`; it is `ON` by default.

 -   Memory Optimizations